What Would YOU Do?

 - Newspaper article in The Record-Courier: Aviation book teaches valuable lessons, September 14, 2011 by Caryn Haller

 - Newspaper article also run in The Nevada Appeal, September 18, 2011

 About the Author

-A private pilot, Reya Kempley sought a way to learn about in-flight emergencies that better simulated the realities of decision making that all pilots face.
+A private pilot with 160 hours, Reya Kempley sought a way to learn about in-flight emergencies that better simulated the realities of decision making that all pilots face.
 She learned to fly with her brother after earning a bachelor’s degree in Chemistry with a minor in Art from the University of Nevada, Reno, and discovered a new passion in aviation.
 She currently runs a business with her family and enjoys flying with her brother in the beautiful and challenging landscape of the American West.